ralna/GALAHAD/doc/Julia/rst-dir/presolve_functions.rst

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables in the transformed problem.
+		- is a scalar variable of type Int32 that holds the number of variables in the transformed problem.
 This must match the value n_out from the last call to presolve_import_problem.

 	*
 		- m

-		- is a scalar variable of type int, that holds the number of general linear constraints.
+		- is a scalar variable of type Int32 that holds the number of general linear constraints.
 This must match the value m_out from the last call to presolve_import_problem.

 	*
 		- H_ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of the transformed :math:`H`.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the transformed :math:`H`.
 This must match the value H_ne_out from the last call to presolve_import_problem.

 	*
 		- H_col

-		- is a one-dimensional array of size H_ne and type int, that holds the column indices of the lower triangular part of the transformed :math:`H` in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size H_ne and type Int32 that holds the column indices of the lower triangular part of the transformed :math:`H` in the sparse row-wise storage scheme.

 	*
 		- H_ptr

-		- is a one-dimensional array of size n+1 and type int, that holds the starting position of each row of the lower triangular part of the transformed :math:`H` in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of the lower triangular part of the transformed :math:`H` in the sparse row-wise storage scheme.

 	*
 		- H_val

-		- is a one-dimensional array of size h_ne and type double, that holds the values of the entries of the lower triangular part of the the transformed Hessian matrix :math:`H` in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size h_ne and type T that holds the values of the entries of the lower triangular part of the the transformed Hessian matrix :math:`H` in the sparse row-wise storage scheme.

 	*
 		- g

-		- is a one-dimensional array of size n and type double, that holds the the transformed linear term :math:`g` of the objective function.
+		- is a one-dimensional array of size n and type T that holds the the transformed linear term :math:`g` of the objective function.
 The j-th component of g, j = 0, ... , n-1, contains :math:`g_j`.

 	*
 		- f

-		- is a scalar of type double, that holds the transformed constant term :math:`f` of the objective function.
+		- is a scalar of type T that holds the transformed constant term :math:`f` of the objective function.

 	*
 		- A_ne

-		- is a scalar variable of type int, that holds the number of entries in the transformed :math:`A`.
+		- is a scalar variable of type Int32 that holds the number of entries in the transformed :math:`A`.
 This must match the value A_ne_out from the last call to presolve_import_problem.

 	*
 		- A_col

-		- is a one-dimensional array of size A_ne and type int, that holds the column indices of the transformed :math:`A` in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size A_ne and type Int32 that holds the column indices of the transformed :math:`A` in the sparse row-wise storage scheme.

 	*
 		- A_ptr

-		- is a one-dimensional array of size n+1 and type int, that holds the starting position of each row of the transformed :math:`A`, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of the transformed :math:`A`, as well as the total number of entries, in the sparse row-wise storage scheme.

 	*
 		- A_val

-		- is a one-dimensional array of size a_ne and type double, that holds the values of the entries of the transformed constraint Jacobian matrix :math:`A` in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size a_ne and type T that holds the values of the entries of the transformed constraint Jacobian matrix :math:`A` in the sparse row-wise storage scheme.

 	*
 		- c_l

-		- is a one-dimensional array of size m and type double, that holds the transformed lower bounds :math:`c^l` on the constraints :math:`A x`.
+		- is a one-dimensional array of size m and type T that holds the transformed lower bounds :math:`c^l` on the constraints :math:`A x`.
 The i-th component of c_l, i = 0, ... , m-1, contains :math:`c^l_i`.

 	*
 		- c_u

-		- is a one-dimensional array of size m and type double, that holds the transformed upper bounds :math:`c^l` on the constraints :math:`A x`.
+		- is a one-dimensional array of size m and type T that holds the transformed upper bounds :math:`c^l` on the constraints :math:`A x`.
 The i-th component of c_u, i = 0, ... , m-1, contains :math:`c^u_i`.

 	*
 		- x_l

-		- is a one-dimensional array of size n and type double, that holds the transformed lower bounds :math:`x^l` on the variables :math:`x`.
+		- is a one-dimensional array of size n and type T that holds the transformed lower bounds :math:`x^l` on the variables :math:`x`.
 The j-th component of x_l, j = 0, ... , n-1, contains :math:`x^l_j`.

 	*
 		- x_u

-		- is a one-dimensional array of size n and type double, that holds the transformed upper bounds :math:`x^l` on the variables :math:`x`.
+		- is a one-dimensional array of size n and type T that holds the transformed upper bounds :math:`x^l` on the variables :math:`x`.
 The j-th component of x_u, j = 0, ... , n-1, contains :math:`x^l_j`.

 	*
 		- y_l

-		- is a one-dimensional array of size m and type double, that holds the implied lower bounds :math:`y^l` on the transformed Lagrange multipliers :math:`y`.
+		- is a one-dimensional array of size m and type T that holds the implied lower bounds :math:`y^l` on the transformed Lagrange multipliers :math:`y`.
 The i-th component of y_l, i = 0, ... , m-1, contains :math:`y^l_i`.

 	*
 		- y_u

-		- is a one-dimensional array of size m and type double, that holds the implied upper bounds :math:`y^u` on the transformed Lagrange multipliers :math:`y`.
+		- is a one-dimensional array of size m and type T that holds the implied upper bounds :math:`y^u` on the transformed Lagrange multipliers :math:`y`.
 The i-th component of y_u, i = 0, ... , m-1, contains :math:`y^u_i`.

 	*
 		- z_l

-		- is a one-dimensional array of size m and type double, that holds the implied lower bounds :math:`y^l` on the transformed dual variables :math:`z`.
+		- is a one-dimensional array of size m and type T that holds the implied lower bounds :math:`y^l` on the transformed dual variables :math:`z`.
 The j-th component of z_l, j = 0, ... , n-1, contains :math:`z^l_i`.

 	*
 		- z_u

-		- is a one-dimensional array of size m and type double, that holds the implied upper bounds :math:`y^u` on the transformed dual variables :math:`z`.
+		- is a one-dimensional array of size m and type T that holds the implied upper bounds :math:`y^u` on the transformed dual variables :math:`z`.
 The j-th component of z_u, j = 0, ... , n-1, contains :math:`z^u_i`.

 .. index:: pair: function; presolve_restore_solution
 .. _doxid-galahad__presolve_8h_1acf572e4805407de63003cd712f0fc495: